oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-14-use-of-private-language.md

 ### Use of Private Language

-For each element of type `/$defs/lang_t` it MUST be tested that the language code does not contain subtags reserved for private use.
+For each element of type `$['$defs'].lang_t` it MUST be tested that the language code does not contain subtags reserved for private use.

 The relevant paths for this test are: